 - Illegal lane changes

 - Failure to use a seat belt

 Unfortunately, the consequences for your moving violation can be tough to overcome.
 If this isn’t your first ticket, it’s even worse.
 You’ll need help getting your ticket dismissed so you don’t have to worry about the penalties for your moving violation.

 First, you’ll need to worry about the financial aspect of your moving violation.
 The cost of your ticket will vary in Florida, but often, it can cost you hundreds of dollars in fines.
 Even if you choose to take driving school, you’ll still need to pay the civil fines to protect your license.

 Unfortunately, your license is in danger, too, especially if you have other points on your license.
 The points system adds points to your license for every moving violation you’re charged with, which add up over time.
 So, if you receive twelve points within twelve months, your license could be suspended, leaving you unable to drive for a month.

 Seek Out a Tampa Moving Violation Attorney

 The consequences of a moving violation in Tampa can be severe, unfortunately.
-The fines and penalties related to your case can be serious, so if you don’t fight back, you could be stuck dealing with major consequences.
+The fines and penalties related to your case can be serious, so if you don’t fight back, you could be stuck dealing with major consequences, such as a lifetime of higher insurance costs.
 Fortunately, you don’t have to fight back alone.